-Using All Caps on user interface does not sound a good practice.
+Using All Caps on the user interface does not sound like a good practice.
 There are many other ways to emphasize your point when you are putting textual information for your user.

-Below few examples will provide you a clear picture that why All caps text can create problems for a design.
+Below few examples will provide a clear picture of why All caps text can create problems for a design.

-All Caps is Difficult to Read and Scan
+All Caps are Difficult to Read and Scan

 The example below displays a list of Styles from MS Word.
 You can easily judge both images and tell which one is looking better.

 A similar list view displays below from iOS.
-While looking at both images one after another, you can feel the difference of stress level that your eyes and mind has experienced.
+While looking at both images one after another, you can feel the difference in the stress level that your eyes and mind have experienced.

 See the example below taken from UX Guidelines for iOS.
 Both images show the difference in expression clearly.

 Buttons can be a place where All caps can sound good and stand out on UI.
 However, it also depends on the context in which buttons are used.

 Makes Readability Slower

 Since all caps are difficult to scan and take time to interpret by your mind, they make the reading speed slower than the title or sentence case.